hunnybear/tox-in-docker/README.md

 future (e.g. docker config, base images), but for now, you may enable or force test execution in docker.
 This configuration will be overridden by any explicitly set configuration in the project configuration file.

+Note that this plugin must be installed in the same environment from which `tox` is run.
+Thus, even if user configuration is set up and `tox-in-docker` is installed for the whole host or the user, and testing tooling for your project creates a new virtual environment, this may not work immediately.

 #### User Configuration Values